State second pension and Serps

 Until April 2012, you could contract out of a defined contribution pension scheme in the workplace.
 This has now been abolished.

-Both you employer and employee continued paying National Insurance contributions at the normal rates.
+Both the employer and employee continued paying NI contributions at the normal rates.
 Part of these contributions were then rebated back into your pension scheme.

 The amount you get when you retire depends on the size of these rebates, along with how well the fund grows - there are no guarantees this will be as good as the state second pension.
 This was one of the main reasons why contracting out of defined contribution schemes was abolished in 2012.

 Go further: Defined contribution schemes - how they work and how your money grows

 State pension reforms and S2P